yogi1967/MoneydancePythonScripts/source/toolbox/toolbox_move_merge_investment_txns_readme.txt

 ------------------------------------------------------------------------------------------------------------------------
 WHAT HAPPENS:
-At launch you may see 'QuoteLoader / Q&ER running.
+At launch you may see 'Quote Loader / Q&ER running.
 Please verify it's not updating before running'.
 When performing a large move, you should ideally ensure that these extensions are not updating at the same time.
-It doesn't matter too much, other than before and after valuations may change if something is updating security price records at the same time
+It doesn't matter too much, other than before / after valuations may change if something is updating security price records at the same time.

 At launch, this extension checks for data consistency before allowing you to proceed.
 If you see the following message:
 'ERROR - Cross-linked (or Orphaned) security txns detected..', then you have a data issue that needs fixing before proceeding.
-Toolbox 'FIX: Non-Hierarchical Security Acct Txns (& detect Orphans)' can do this for you.
+Toolbox 'MENU: Transaction tools' > 'FIX: Non-Hierarchical Security Acct Txns (& detect Orphans)' can do this for you.
 Rarely if you have force deleted a security from an account (or if you have one-sided, old, QIF imported txns) then Toolbox may not be able to correct the situation.
 If this occurs, reach out for guidance, but you will have to manually correct your data first.

 This extension performs extensive validation before doing anything.
 It will not proceed if anything fails validation (see below for details).
 Irrespective, after you click PROCEED, after validation, the extension pauses, shows you the